MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-d365.md

 ms.localizationpriority: medium
 ---

-# the Sales app deployment guide for Dynamics 365 customers
+# Sales app deployment guide for Dynamics 365 customers

 Follow the instructions in this guide to deploy the Sales app for your Dynamics 365 Sales customers.